 Is this program right for you?

 If you have completed your bachelor’s degree, have excellent math and statistical skills, seek a well-compensated profession in a growing field, and want to quickly launch your career, the UW-Madison Capstone Certificate in Actuarial Science is the perfect choice.
 Our accelerated program is designed to quickly prepare you to successfully pass the professional credentialing exams required by the Casualty Actuarial Society (CAS) or the Society of Actuaries (SOA).

-Actuarial science is consistently rated as a top career, with a higher-than-average increase in available positions of 18% over the next decade, much faster than the average for all other occupations.
+Actuarial science is consistently rated as a top career, with a higher-than-average increase in available positions of 18% over the next decade, as estimated by the Bureau of Labor Statistics.
 Actuaries will be needed to develop, price, and evaluate products for the insurance industry and to calculate the costs of new risks for businesses and industries.

 You will learn from globally recognized faculty and through connections with leaders in risk management and insurance.
 Our inspired learning experience offers you opportunities to connect and grow your network, and to get hired into your first job as an actuary.